overview/overview-docker/overview-proxy/README.md

    Encrypt until networking is working.
 3. `overview-proxy` will start accepting SSL requests for `overview.example.com`.
-4. Now you need to repeat steps 1 and 2 for each plugin:
+4. Now add DNS entries for plugins.
+They should all point to the same IP address.
+The `overview-proxy` logs will show you your progress.
    `overview-plugin-word-cloud.example.com`,
    `overview-plugin-multi-search.example.com`,
    `overview-plugin-entity-filter.example.com`